 We also visited the St. Christina local church, whose bells we heard tolling mornings and evenings, and whose steeple dominated the small town.
 The small interior is covered with paintings and carvings, and the pews are so ornately carved and painted with gold leaf at the ends that they could serve on a carousel.
 Outside in the graveyard are rows of elaborate black metal crosses, softened with decorative swirls and flower carvings.
 On each is a framed black and white photo of the deceased.
 Nearly every grave was marked with flowers or pine wreaths.

 The snow was excellent, temperatures were moderate, and most ski lunches were eaten at packed busy picnic tables outdoors, all with sunscreen and music.
 We heard Johnny Cash, the Village People, and Chubby Checkers blaring out of the loudspeakers.
 We also caught up on some newer lyrics…You ‘n’ me baby, we’re just mammals, let’s do it like they do on the Discovery Channel!”
 From the same song, we heard rapper “romance” rhymed with “Put your hands down my pants.”
-To think the nuns worried about Elvis’ pelvis!
+To think the nuns worried about Elvis’ pelvis when we were in school!
 If there was night life in town, it eluded us.
 On Friday night, although the restaurants were busy, the streets were nearly empty and shops closed, even though this is the peak ski season, but we saw ads for a disco evening someplace.
 It’s not Aspen!

 The trails were nearly all groomed, with no skiing in bowls like Vail or Alta, and although there had been a big snow dump about a week earlier, we had no new snow, so the loose stuff had stiffened.
 There were no nice mogul fields, and not many areas to ski off piste.
 Some trails wound past small wooden unpainted cabins covered with snow, all privately owned in the Nature Park.
 It’s easy to imagine them covered with greenery and flowers in summer, when the animals are brought back the high mountains to graze.
-I expected a glimpse of Hiedi.
+I expected a glimpse of Heidi.

 The trails forced everyone into several steep and narrow gulches, which resembled Grand Central more than skiing, and imperiled life and limb.
-To make up for that, especially on our last skis homeward, there were places with no one else visible, and in silence you heard only the soft swoosh of your skis.
+To make up for that, especially on our last ski homeward, there were places with no one else visible, and in silence you heard only the soft swoosh of your skis.
 Enveloped in trees and hills, you were a tiny creature alone with a mountain so gigantic, so immense, that a whole fleet of 747’s from Heathrow couldn’t equal its size.
-It was like being in the hand of God.
+It felt like being in the hand of God.
 The sun played off high crags during the day, sometimes golden, gently becoming pink or violet, illuminating first one jagged edge and then another, creating an overpowering natural cathedral.
 These moments can create overwhelming emotion, when being alive is sheer joy.

 When we left Sta.
 Christina on the bus, we followed a beautiful rocky mountain river, and passed mile after mile of well-tended grapevines and fruit trees nestled in valley floors.
 High behind them loomed incredible mountains, one thrusting higher than the next, with tiny villages nestled like dollhouse towns into the slopes.
 Tall steeples, firs, and poplar trees punctuated the rooflines, but were totally overwhelmed by the huge mountains into which they fit.
 I felt like I was in Switzerland, not Italy.

 We managed to tour Verona for a couple of hours before our plane.
 Now, that’s Italian!
-Che bellissima cittá!
+E una bellissima cittá!
 The thrusting towers, thick flaking walls, worn bricks, ancient bridges and churches, statuary, tiled roofs, carved doorways, seductive painted passages, and enclosed piazzas powerfully told me I would return.
 Many buildings date from the 1300’s, and Roman gateways here once framed the main passage to the Eternal City for chariots, not Fiats.
 Nearby are modern Gucci and Armani stores near historic Renaissance or Gothic statuary.
 Diners in the Plaza del Herbe (an ancient market that once sold green veg) lounged outside at small tables alongside graceful fountains, and waiters scurried with trays past square canvas umbrellas.
 From rooftops above them peered lifesize statues of Roman gods.

-We passed Romeo’s house and Juliet’s stone balcony and noted signs in the small courtyard saying “Please don’t write on the walls” amid thousands of scrawled signatures and messages written on those walls.
+We passed Romeo’s house and Juliet’s stone balcony and noted signs in the small courtyard saying “Please don’t write on the walls” amid thousands of scrawled signatures and messages adorning those walls.
 (Capulet would be Cappello, chapel.)
 But the city is not filled with graffiti, nor was any of the area we saw this trip: this part of the world looked well-tended and wealthy.
 We’ll miss our trips to Utah, but while we’re in England, it seems appropriate to explore mountain life closer to this part of the world.
 We had a wonderful time, and for the rest of the month, Mike will be in the US.
 I will happily poke around London, willing the new buds on the trees to hurry Spring along, and checking the daffodils daily.

-We had our own two-story apartment, with a kitchen, three bedrooms, and two baths, since the other rooms in the main lodge were taken by German weekenders.
+We had our own two-story apartment, with a kitchen, three bedrooms, and two baths, since the othermuch grander rooms in the main lodge were taken by German weekenders.
 The villa holds about 22.
 Our dark wooden shutters opened onto a green lawn.
 Its gravel walk was bordered by lifesized gray statues of Roman gods, and at the end of the walk a large pond shimmered beneath willow trees.
 A lone white goose patrols it, the wily survivor of more than twenty unlucky companions who became fox food.
-We were surrounded by green fields of nearly ripe grapes, and in the wine room we sampled an Allegrini Veronese La Grola and an Amarone, a strong red made from dried grapes.
+We were completely surrounded by green fields of nearly ripe grapes, and in the wine room we sampled an Allegrini Veronese La Grola and an Amarone, a strong red made from dried grapes.
 From a hilltop nearby, the baroque village steeple from Castle Rotto crowned the tranquil beauty.

-Verona was hosting its 79th Opera Festival, an all summer event.
+Verona was hosting its 79th Opera Festival, an all-summer event.
 In the heart of the city a large clover-shaped garden with fountain, Piazza Bra’, offers leafy respite from cobblestones.
 On one side are rows of colorful old buildings with shutters, awnings, and creamy cotton umbrellas, where strollers stop for a drink or meal.
 They look out at a huge stone Roman amphitheater, Anfiteatro Romano, which nightly holds 20,000 people paying over $100 an opera ticket (nearly $200 for the Poultronissime).
 Local excellent wines are Valpolicella, Soave, or Bardolino; before dinner try a flute of prosecco, like a light summer champagne.
 Salut!
 (Health!)
 One of the local food favorites is cavallo, which Mike, Mr. Adventurous Eater, tried twice.
 This meat is served dried and shredded, on a salad or on pasta, and he pronounced it quite good, but I refused a bite of Black Beauty.
 (Thank heavens Trigger is safely stuffed!)

 Since the web site and my computer weren’t speaking too well, we managed to get tickets the day of the performance for Nabucco, Verdi’s story of Nebucanezzar and the Babylonians.
 (Mike calls it Nabisco.)
 The cast of about 400 needs no microphones: acoustics are excellent.
 There are seats with backs on the stadium floor and all along the arena steps, and lighting is done from booths at the tops of the stadium.
 As the opera starts, the darkened stands begin to glimmer.
 Patrons were given a candle at the door, and soon thousands of flames flicker in the night with the opening overture.
-It’s wonderful.
+It’s magical and wonderful.
 Near the end of Nabucco, with Israelites seeking freedom from Babylon, Verdi wrote a song that many Italians think should have been the national anthem.
 At the time, Austria was trying to hang on to its areas of power, and Italy was trying to unite as a nation, which didn’t occur until 1870.
-Va pensiero was sung softly by the enormous chorus of Israelites, and after the last loooonnng note died out, the wild applause, bravi and foot stamping, and cries of da capo, from the head, brought back a repeat.
+Va pensiero (Go, thought, on golden wings...) was sung softly by the enormous chorus of Israelite slaves, and after the last loooonnng note died out, the wild applause, bravi and foot stamping, and cries of da capo, from the top, brought back a repeat.
 Apparently, that is normal.